dzhemvrot/ZLib-DC/README.md

-# ZLib DC - ZLib (De-)Compressor
+# zlib DC - zlib (De-)Compressor
-This is a program to compress and decompress files using Z-Library.
+This is a program to compress and decompress files using zlib.

 ## How to use
 ### 1-file (de-)compression